catterer/chesshub/README.md

 ### Performance and such
 For the requested 1000 concurrent games, max expected QPS would be around 1000 (even for bullet chess), so this is not really a concern.
 But all the components are horizontally scalable in case we have x10, x100, (maybe even x1000?) increase.
+Just need to make sure MongoDB + StatefulSets can reshard seamlessly.